Dunedin cable tramway system: Mornington

 Opening on 23 March 1883, the Mornington line travelled 1 mi up High Street to Mornington.
 This line was the steepest recorded tramline in the world, with a gradient at the highest point of the track measured at 1 in 3.75.

+The High St route had the unusual distinction of running on the right side, contrary to New Zealand road rules; the tramways department decided to correct this in 1926.

 The Mornington line was the last to close, on 2 March 1957, leaving San Francisco as the only operational cable car system in the world.
 Wellington Cable Car, also in New Zealand but in the North Island, is a funicular rather than a true cable car.

 Cable Car House (now used by the Mornington Health Centre after the Plumbers moved out) is still clearly marked in the shopping area, having had little external changes since the line closed.

 In 2013, a local group announced plans to reinstate this line.
 The project, estimated to cost $22m, would include a terminus near Mornington Park containing a cafe, museum and storage area for the cable car.